hercychang/prep-step-1/part4-numbers/numerical_methods.md

 examine the most common.
 Although methods are the subject of the next chapter, you'll learn how to ride a bike before you study its chain.

-One typically calls a built-in Ruby method by appending a period and the method name to the object.
+One typically calls a built-in Ruby method by appending to the object a period and the method name.
 The `puts` method and the arithmetic operators have a special, more intuitive syntax.
 The `abs` method returns a number's absolute
 value: